rrcobb/winner-take-all-tutorial/README.md

 - A button to play a card
 - A button to start a new game

-Set names
-Keep historical record of games
+What would those look like as components?
 - Player
   - Name
   - Deck
-    - Running count of cards
     - 'Peek' cards in the deck
   - Card
 - ScoreBoard
+  - Player name
+  - Running count of cards
 - Controls
-  - PlayButton
   - NewGameButton

 ## Creating a component